 U.S. Opioid Death Statistics

 The opioid crisis has become the worst drug epidemic in modern American history.
 There were over 47,000 opioid overdose deaths in 2017—more than from automobile accidents or firearm-related homicides.
-Many of those overdose deaths were from heroin and black-market fentanyl, which are surging in popularity.
+Many of those overdose deaths were from heroin and black-market versions of prescription opioids, which are surging in popularity.

 How does the opioid overdose death rate vary by state?